Roundtable: NBA's Early Surprises and Disappointments

 Beck: Nets.
 Sure, they’re missing their third star, Mr. Voice for the Voiceless (who hasn’t been heard from for two weeks).
 But they still have two former MVPs, which should be plenty.
 But James Harden is barely average at the moment.
 Maybe it’s the continued recovery from last season’s hamstring issues.
 Maybe it’s the NBA crackdown on ref-baiting, and the resulting decline in foul shots.
 Maybe he’s a bit out of shape.
 Maybe it’s all of it.
 But the Nets aren’t winning the East with this Harden.

 Woo: Suns.
-They are facing real expectations for the first time in more than a decade but have sputtered out of the gate, suffering blowouts against the Nuggets and Blazers and losing to the Kings at the buzzer on Wednesday.
+They are facing real expectations for the first time in more than a decade but have sputtered out of the gate, suffering blowouts against the Nuggets and Blazers and losing to the Kings at the buzzer Wednesday.
 I expect them to sort things out—there's too much experience on the roster—but Chris Paul has struggled, and the team may come to regret not getting Deandre Ayton's deal done before the season.
 The Suns have four winnable home games coming up, which will be a useful barometer of how much panic is necessary.

 Mannix: Celtics.
 It's one thing to lose, but for the Celtics to be called out by their coach for a lack of effort five games into the season is awful.
 Boston looked largely lifeless in losses to Toronto and Washington.
 Jaylen Brown has struggled since his 46-point opening night and a roster full of solid individual defenders has looked indifferent at times defensively.
 Ime Udoka has some work to do.